railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

    *House Rent Allowance defined as Salary Rule*

-Before starting to configure a rule I would like to mention a list of Available Variables which will be used to specify field's value(as python code) on Salary Rules.
+There are list of Available Variables which will be used to specify field's value(as python code) on Salary Rules.

 `Available variables:`